AdeboyeJr/Coding-Projects/WebGL Lesson 2/README.md

 #### Description

 A project made in WebGL that demonstrates the capabilities of the WebGL API on a web browser.
 This project showcases the built-in functionality of the API.
 An extension on the previous lesson where the WebGL pipeline is now extended to accept 3 coordinates for vertices.
 This is for mapping out points in the third dimension.
-Color is mapped onto each vertex and the webgl pipeline binds the color with each vertex and interpolates colors inbetween vertices.
+Color is mapped onto each vertex and the WebGL pipeline binds the color with each vertex and interpolates colors inbetween vertices.

 #### Implementation